-Democrats push Republicans for funding for coronavirus testing
+U.S. Congress stalls over next move on coronavirus aid

 The United States has recorded more fatalities from COVID-19 than any other country, nearly 22,000 as of Sunday evening according to a Reuters tally.

-But sweeping restrictions on non-essential movement applied to most Americans have damaged the economy, taking a painful toll on commerce and raising questions over how long business closures and travel curbs can be sustained.

-The $250 billion in small-business loans sought by the administration would be in addition to $349 billion already allocated by Congress in a $2.3 trillion relief measure passed last month following another partisan standoff.
+The $250 billion in small-business loans would be in addition to $349 billion already allocated by Congress in a $2.3 trillion relief measure passed last month following an earlier partisan standoff.

-Reporting by Doina Chiacu and David Morgan; Editing by Mark Potter, Paul Simao and Jonathan Oatis
+Reporting by Doina Chiacu and David Morgan; additional reporting by Susan Cornwell; Editing by Mark Potter, Paul Simao and Jonathan Oatis